nv-dev-labs/bevy_easy_ui/README.md

 A declarative, fluent builder-pattern abstraction layer on top of [Bevy](https://bevyengine.org/)'s UI system and [bevy_ui_text_input](https://crates.io/crates/bevy_ui_text_input)

+⚠️ | This crate is in early development.
+The API is stable but `bevy` is still evolving, so expect some breaking changes in the future.

 ## Version compatibility

 | bevy_easy_ui | bevy_ui_text_input | bevy |